Red Hen Publications

 And he knew what he was getting into.
 Dumbledore would have pointed out to him what he was in for over the long haul.
 But Lupin is a Gryffindor.
 He would have been quite willing to turn his condition into an asset in the war.

 Close to 20 years later, he is a bit bitter about it.
 Unlike Snape, who — at the same earlier point — could expect to be free once Voldemort was truly dead, there is no escape from lycanthropy.
-And Fenrir’s band is not going to disappear if their leader gets captured or taken out of commission.
+And Fenrir’s band is not going to disappear even if their leader gets captured or taken out of commission.

 I really cannot think of anything inside of canon which would conflict with this reading and it does explain some of the contradictions.